 Can an employer set their own accrual rules for PTO?

-In most cases, the employer can dictate what happens to unused paid time off when an employee quits his or her job.
-These rules will be included in the written policy about the accrual and the use of PTO.
+In most cases, the employer can dictate what happens to unused paid time off when an employee quits.
+These rules will be included in the written policy on accrual and use of PTO.
 The policy will generally be in the employment contract or the employee handbook.
 When employees are a part of a union, it can be outlined in the collective bargaining agreement.

 Federal law and the Department of Labor (DOL) do not govern how employers have to handle PTO after an employee leaves.
 Instead, the federal government delegates it to state laws to govern.